JacKaL37/project-xray/README.md

 ![File Watcher Configuration](./docs/img_1.png)

 3. Configure the watcher:
-    - Name: "Project X-Ray"
+    - Name: "Project X-Ray" (or whatever label)
-    - File type: All Files
+    - File type: Any
     - Program: `node`
-    - Arguments: `$ProjectFileDir$/path/to/your/project-xray.ts`
+    - Arguments: `$ProjectFileDir$/path/to/your/project-xray.mjs`
+    - Ourput paths: `$ProjectFileDir$/.project.bones.json, $ProjectFileDir$/.project.bones.md`
     - Working directory: `$ProjectFileDir$`

 ![File Watcher List](./docs/img_2.png)

 4. Click OK to save

+> ⚠️Note that it can take a bit of time for the files to pop up in webstorm on first running, due to some odd refreshing behavior we don't fully understand yet.
+Once the files exist, though, they should update fairly quickly in your editor.

 **Tip:** Keep `.project.bones.json` open in your IDE to more easily include it when using AI assistant tools.